kristinamb15/personal-website/README.md

 4. Edit files appropriately.
 Specifically, be sure to change/remove:

+    - SVGs/animations on loader screen (SVG code is before navigation in the html)
     - LinkedIn url (appears in the navigation and the social-bar located in the header)
     - GitHub url (appears in the navigation, social-bar, and 'About Me' text)
     - PhD Thesis url (appears in the navigation and 'About Me' section)